“My father gave me the greatest gift anyone could give another person — he believed in me.” – Jim Valvano

 Whether you’re making coffee syrup, BBQ rubs, car wash soap, or all of the above, my hope is that these gifts inspire you to give dad a homemade gift this year that’s from the heart and that speaks to the special relationship you share.

-For FREE Father’s Day printable coloring sheets for dad and grandpa, courtesy the elves, click here.
+For FREE Father’s Day printable coloring sheets for dad and grandpa, courtesy of the elves, click here.

 Latest posts by Bay E (see all)